Dheeraj0053/Web_Scraper_Application/README.md

-# Wen Scraper Application- InsightScraper
+# Web Scraper Application- InsightScraper
 # Overview
 InsightScraper is a web application that automatically collects information from the internet based on keywords.
 It searches the web, visits relevant websites, extracts useful content, and presents it in an organized way.
 # How It Works (Simple Flow)